Aceto gets subpoena on generic drug prices

 The Port Washington company says it "is one of many operating companies in the generic pharmaceutical industry to receive a subpoena" from the Justice Department.

-Drug seller Aceto Corp. in Port Washington said Monday it had received a subpoena in the federal investigation of price fixing allegations in the generic drug industry.
+Drug seller Aceto Corp. in Port Washington said Monday it has received a subpoena in the federal investigation of price fixing allegations in the generic drugs industry.

 Aceto said it “is one of many operating companies in the generic pharmaceutical industry to receive a subpoena from the Department of Justice relating to its yearslong investigation into the industry.
-The company is currently preparing its response to the subpoena,” Aceto said in a statement.
+The company is currently preparing its response to the subpoena,” it said in a securities filing.

+Aceto representative Jody Burfening said Monday it would have no further comment.

 The news follows last week’s announcement by Aceto that it is exploring options to sell itself or some of its divisions in the face of falling drug prices.
 Following that announcement, Aceto shares fell 64 percent on April 19.

-News of the subpoena came before the stock market opened on Monday.
-In afternoon trading, Aceto shares fell 22 cents, or 9 percent, to $2.29 on the Nasdaq Stock Market.
+News of the antitrust subpoena came before the stock market opened on Monday.
+Aceto shares fell 23 cents, or 9 percent, to close at $2.28 on the Nasdaq Stock Market.
+As recently as August the shares were trading at $17.10.

 Aceto sells chemicals, generic drugs and drug ingredients.
-In recent years it has greatly expanded its drug portfolio by purchasing other companies and product lines.
+In the past few years it has greatly expanded its drug portfolio by purchasing other companies and product lines.

-In February, Aceto disclosed it was facing the potential loss of federal government contracts to supply generic drugs to veterans because the active ingredients in some of them come from India, not the United States.

-The U.S. Department of Veterans Affairs had ordered Aceto to find domestic sources for the ingredients and to begin providing generic drugs without Indian ingredients by March 26 or face termination of the supply contracts.
-The drugs now under review are produced by Aurolife Pharma LLC in Dayton, New Jersey, and sold by Aceto to the VA.
+The federal probe into generic drug prices dates to at least 2015.
+In December 2016, Aceto said it wouldn't be affected by subpoenas delivered to Citron Pharma LLC, a New Jersey company from which Aceto purchased some products.
+As part of the transaction, Aceto was indemnified against any potential liabilities.

+On Monday a half-dozen other drugmakers on Long Island either declined to comment or did not respond to questions from Newsday about whether they have received DOJ subpoenas.

 Comments